WilliamLievesley/Certifications/README.md

 ## What I am currently working on.

-I am currently working on COMPtia Security + afterwards i will go for a AWS then a Splunk Course.
+I am currently working on  compTIA Security + afterwards i will go for a AWS then a Splunk Course.